OTCAS applicants agree to abide by certain rules and requirements.

 - Compose a personal essay without assistance from others.

-- Arrange for OTCAS to receive official transcripts from every regionally accredited U.S. and Canadian college and university attended using the OTCAS Transcript Request form.
+- Arrange for OTCAS to receive official transcripts from every regionally accredited U.S. and Canadian college and university attended using the OTCAS Transcript ID form.

 - Pay the correct OTCAS application fee.